pimmen/Overseer/README.md

 Overseer is currently under construction.
 Feel free to make a pull request!

+## Documentation

+The documentation is for local use only and can be found [here.](https://github.com/pimmen89/Overseer/tree/master/doc) To open it on your local machine go into the doc/html/ and open index.html in your webbrowser.

 ## License

 The license can be found [here.](https://github.com/pimmen89/Overseer/blob/master/LICENSE.md)